Join us for beautiful skies in a great historic location.

 Wide angle lens – The wider the better.
 For a full frame, 14mm would be best and for a crop sensor a 12mm.
 I suggest exploring renting a lens through a local camera shop or online through BorrowLenses.com, lensrentals.com or if you’re in the DFW area try aperturent.com.
 You will also want something with a large aperture so look for an f2.8 or larger.

 Tripod – The sturdier the better as we will be taking up to 30-second exposures and there can be a breeze.
 It doesn’t need to be tall, just sturdy.

 Remote shutter release – Alternatively, an understanding on how to set a 2-second shutter delay for your camera.

-Headlamp – You’ll need a way to light your feet as you walk around.
+Headlamp – You'll need a way to light your feet as you walk around.
 Some areas are rocky and contain cacti as mentioned earlier.
 Please find one with a red light option.